SECURITIES PURCHASE AGREEMENT

 (a) On or prior to the Closing Date, the Company shall deliver or cause to be delivered to each Purchaser the following:

-(ii) a legal opinion of Company Counsel, in the form of Exhibit B attached hereto;
+(ii) a legal opinion of Company Counsel, substantially in the form of Exhibit B attached hereto;

-(iii) a copy of the irrevocable instructions to the Transfer Agent instructing the Transfer Agent to deliver, on an expedited basis, a certificate evidencing a number of Shares equal to such Purchaser’s Subscription Amount divided by the Per Share Purchase Price, registered in the name of such Purchaser;
+(iii) a copy of the irrevocable instructions to the Transfer Agent instructing the Transfer Agent to deliver via the Depository Trust Company Deposit Withdrawal Agent Commission System Shares equal to such Purchaser’s Subscription Amount divided by the Per Share Purchase Price, registered in the name of such Purchaser;

-(iv) a Warrant registered in the name of such Purchaser to purchase up to a number of shares of Common Stock equal to 30% of the number of Shares being subscribed for in the aggregate at the Closing, with an exercise price equal to $0.60, subject to adjustment therein;
+(iv) a Warrant registered in the name of such Purchaser to purchase up to a number of shares of Common Stock equal to 40% of such Purchaser’s Shares, with an exercise price equal to $4.50, subject to adjustment therein (such Warrant certificate may be delivered within three Trading Days of the Closing Date); and

 (b) On or prior to the Closing Date, each Purchaser shall deliver or cause to be delivered to the Company the following:

-(ii) such Purchaser’s Subscription Amount for the Closing by wire transfer to the account as specified in writing by the Company; and
+(ii) such Purchaser’s Subscription Amount by wire transfer to the account as specified in writing by the Company.

-(a) The obligations of the Company hereunder in connection with the Closing are subject to the following conditions being met or waived by the Company:
+(a) The obligations of the Company hereunder in connection with the Closing are subject to the following conditions being met:

-(i) the accuracy in all material respects when made and on the Closing Date of the representations and warranties of the Purchasers contained herein (except with respect to representations and warranties which relate to a specific date, in which case such representations and warranties shall continue to be materially accurate as of such date);
+(i) the accuracy in all material respects on the Closing Date of the representations and warranties of the Purchasers contained herein (unless as of a specific date therein);

-(ii) all obligations, covenants and agreements of the Purchasers required to be performed at or prior to the Closing Date shall have been performed; and
+(ii) all obligations, covenants and agreements of each Purchaser required to be performed at or prior to the Closing Date shall have been performed; and

-(iii) the delivery by the Purchasers of the items set forth in Section 2.2(b) of this Agreement.
+(iii) the delivery by each Purchaser of the items set forth in Section 2.2(b) of this Agreement.

-(b) The respective obligations of the Purchasers hereunder in connection with the Closing are subject to the following conditions being met or waived by each Purchaser as to itself:
+(b) The respective obligations of the Purchasers hereunder in connection with the Closing are subject to the following conditions being met:

-(i) the accuracy in all material respects on the Closing Date of the representations and warranties of the Company contained herein (except with respect to representations and warranties which relate to a specific date, in which case such representations and warranties shall continue to be materially accurate as of such date);
+(i) the accuracy in all material respects when made and on the Closing Date of the representations and warranties of the Company contained herein (unless as of a specific date therein);

 (ii) all obligations, covenants and agreements of the Company required to be performed at or prior to the Closing Date shall have been performed;